 There tends to be 1-2 years lead time between each season, so we wouldn't expect Season 4 to be released before late 2020 anyway, and an early 2021 release may be more likely.

-We also know that filming for Season 4 is starting soon, too.
+We also know that filming for Season 4 started filming in February 2020.
 When asked in an Instagram Q&A when shooting was to commence, Millie Bobby Brown (aka Eleven) confirmed that it was to be "early this year."

 However, filming will start in a new place before returning to the show's normal home of Atlanta.
 According to Murphy's Multiverse, first the team are setting off to Lithuania and shooting in and around where HBO shot their gripping smash hit, Chernobyl.
-That'll certainly fuel the fire of one of the most persuasive fan theories we've seen so far.
-More on that below.
+That makes sense based on where we know Hopper is this season.